Sagol 59: Political efforts

 Fellow Israelis Sagol and Sha'anan Streett of Hadag Nahash created controversy in 2001 by teaming up with Palestinian rapper Tamer Nafar (aka TN, of the group DAM) on "Summit Meeting", which was the first ever Jewish-Arab hip hop collaboration.
 Released during the Second Intifada, the song called on leaders of both nations to resume peace talks.
 Since then, Sagol has been involved in endeavors designed to promote peace and unity between Jews and Muslims, appearing on mixed bills such as 2004's JDub Unity Sessions in Brooklyn with Matisyahu and TN; 2006's Rap for Justice in Amsterdam with DAM and Ramallah Underground; the Hip Hop Sulha in New York and San Francisco, described as an Israeli and Palestinian hip hop showcase; frequently collaborating with Arab-Israeli rapper Saz; and, along with Daniel Sieradski (aka Mobius), organizing Corner Prophets, a cultural initiative encouraging Israelis and Palestinians to find common ground through art and music.

 His track "Big Ben" was included on Celebrate Hip Hop: Jewish Artists from Around the World, a 2005 compilation also featuring cuts from RZA and Blood of Abraham.
 "Big Ben" eulogizes a close friend and music partner who was killed in the 2002 bombing of the Hebrew University cafeteria in Jerusalem.

 In 2007, Subliminal released a Holocaust memorial song and video, "Adon Olam, Ad Matai" ("God Almighty, Until When?").
 In response, Sagol recorded "Shoah Business", calling Subliminal out for what Sagol perceived as lyrics exploiting the Holocaust.

 In 2011, along with seven other Israeli MCs of varying ancestry, Sagol recorded "List of Demands", in support of demonstrations taking place in Israel calling for equal rights among citizens.
 The following year, the song was included on the mixtape Internationally Known Vol. 2.

 In September 2014, Sagol appeared as a featured guest artist at the MasterPeace concert held at Amsterdam's Ziggo Dome, along with Palestinian rapper Saz.
 Sagol and Saz performed the newly recorded song "From The Beginning" at the concert.

 Documentary appearances

 Sagol was interviewed for the 2005 documentary I Know I'm Not Alone, directed by Michael Franti of Spearhead.
 The film, which premiered at the Slamdance Film Festival, is about music in Middle Eastern occupied territories.
 Sagol also appears in Joshua Atesh Litle's 2010 documentary The Furious Force of Rhymes, about the effect of hip hop worldwide, featuring his 2008 song "Jerusalem."
+In 2026, Sagol was featured in the documentary series "Black Gold - The Story of Israeli Hip Hop", produced by Kan 11, the national channel operated by the Israeli Public Broadcasting Corporation (IPBC).